-Since the seminal work of Obstfeld and Rogoff (1995), the profession has developed New Open Economy Macroeconomics (NOEM), which introduces sticky-price type economic frictions to open macroeconomic models.
-For example, prices of tradable goods are sticky in terms of exporter's currency under producer currency pricing (PCP; Obstfeld and Rogoff 1995), while prices are sticky in local consumers' currency under local currency pricing (LCP; Betts and Devereux 2000, Chari, Kehoe, and McGrattan 2002).
+Since the seminal work of Obstfeld and Rogoff (1995), the profession has developed the New Open Economy Macroeconomics (NOEM), which introduces sticky-price type economic frictions to open macroeconomic models.
+For example, prices of tradable goods are sticky in terms of exporter's currency under producer currency pricing (PCP; Obstfeld and Rogoff 1995), while prices are sticky in the importing country's currency under local currency pricing (LCP; Betts and Devereux 2000, Chari, Kehoe, and McGrattan 2002).

-PCP implies 100% pass-through of the exchange rate to import prices, whereas the model results in 0% pass-through to export prices.
+When prices are rigid in the short-run, PCP implies 100% pass-through of the exchange rate to import prices, whereas the model results in 0% pass-through to export prices.
 The converse is true under LCP.
-Empirical literature finds mixed evidence for these predictions.
+Empirical literature, however, finds mixed evidence for these predictions.
 For example, Campa and Goldberg (2002) report limited evidence on the degree of exchange rate pass-through into the import prices in 23 OECD countries, which thus is inconsistent with both PCP and LCP.
 Based on such empirical findings, some authors employ models that combine PCP with LCP (Choudhri and Hakura 2015).
-Overall, sticky prices seem to play an important role for the pass-through mechanism.
-Gopinath, Helpman, and Rogoff (2014) offer a review of this literature.
+Overall, nominal rigidity seems to play an important role in determining the degree of pass-through from exchange rates to prices.
+For a review of the current literature, see Gopinath, Helpman, and Rogoff (2014).